flatcar/sysext-bakery/README.md

 ```

 This means other distributions will reject to load the sysext image by default.
-Use the configuration parameters in the tools to build for your distribution.
+Use the configuration parameters in the tools to build for your distribution (pass `OS=` to be the OS ID from `/etc/os-release`) or to build for any distribution (pass `OS=_any`).
+You can also set the architecture to be arm64 to fetch the right binaries and encode this information in the sysext image metadata.

 To add the automatic systemd unit loading to your distribution, store [`ensure-sysext.service`](https://raw.githubusercontent.com/flatcar/init/ccade77b6d568094fb4e4d4cf71b867819551798/systemd/system/ensure-sysext.service) in your systemd folder (e.g., `/etc/systemd/system/`) and enable the units: `systemctl enable --now ensure-sysext.service systemd-sysext.service`.